-On application of the debtor showing that it is impracticable or impossible to furnish some or all of the foregoing information, and on notice to the United States trustee, with 7 days to object, the Court may waive, or enlarge the time for complying with, any of the foregoing requirements.
+On application of the debtor showing that it is impracticable or impossible to furnish some or all of the foregoing information, and on notice to the United States trustee, with seven days to object, the Court may waive, or enlarge the time for complying with, any of the foregoing requirements.

-Chapter 13 Wage Withholding.
+Electronic Transmission of Chapter 13 Plan Payments.

 Each chapter 13 debtor must file the following documents with the chapter 13 plan:

 Vt.
-LB Form Y-8, consenting to the Court’s entry of an order instituting wage withholding, or automatic debits from a bank account if the debtor does not have income from an employer, and authorizing the trustee, without further or separate authorization or order, to modify or terminate the withholding or automatic debits to comport with any modification or amendment of the plan approved by the Court; or
+LB Form Y-8, consenting to the Court’s entry of an order instituting either (i) direct wage withholding, or e-wage deduction via the TFS Bill Pay system, if the debtor has income from an employer, or (ii) automatic debits from a bank account if the debtor does not have income from an employer, and authorizing the trustee, without further or separate authorization or order, to modify or terminate the withholding, TFS BillPay, or automatic debits to comport with any modification or amendment of the plan approved by the Court; or

-a motion for waiver of the wage withholding requirement, setting forth cause for a waiver.
+a motion to waive the electronic payment requirement, setting forth cause for that waiver.
 See Vt.
 LBR 3070-1(a).

 If a debtor has an employer, and files a motion for waiver of the wage withholding requirement seeking to make plan payments via automatic debits from a bank account, and the trustee has consented to the waiver, the proposed order must include language conditionally authorizing plan payments by automatic debit from a bank account, and include the following provision: